justmccullough/Recipes/README.md

 # Recipes
-I don't always write down my recipes, but when I do there here
+I don't always write down my recipes, but when I do they are here